Gunmen kill Christian priest in northwestern Pakistan | Law-Order

 - Pakistan

-A Christian priest was shot dead and another wounded by unidentified gunmen who opened fire on them as they were returning home from Sunday mass in Pakistan’s northwestern Peshawar city, police said.
+A Christian priest was shot dead and another wounded by unidentified gunmen who opened fire on them as they were returning home from Sunday mass in Pakistan's northwestern Peshawar city, police said, describing it as a ''terrorist act''.

-Bishop William Siraj was shot multiple times and died on the spot, while Father Naeem Patrick was wounded in the attack in the Gulbahar neighbourhood of Peshawar, police said.
+Bishop William Siraj was shot multiple times and died on the spot, while Father Naeem Patrick was wounded in the attack that took place near Ring Road within Gulbahar police station limits, police said.

 The police immediately rushed to the spot and started the search operation.
 A strict security has been made at the entry and exit points to nab the culprits.